 Therefore, in order to be completely safe and cautious, you need to have knowledge about the VPN provider and the country it is based in.
 You also have to be aware of the location of the server you are using and the surveillance practices in that country.
 This is even more important than the VPN provider’s business location.

 There are many VPNs out there that have strict no-logs policies.
-No-logs policies enable them to not retain any kind of identifying data about the user’s online activities.
+No-log policies enable them to not retain any kind of identifying data about the user’s online activities.
 VPNs have this policy because there are numerous ways by which a VPN can fall under the jurisdiction of many governments.
-Therefore, VPNs that have the no-logs policy are the safest options available.
+Therefore, VPNs that have a no-log policy are the safest options available.

-However, in many cases, claiming to offer no-logs policy is not enough.
+However, in many cases, claiming to offer a no-log policy is not enough.
 This applies best to the VPN providers who are either based in the Five Eyes, Nine Eyes, Fourteen Eyes alliances, or fall under their jurisdiction in any way.

 NSA and GCHQ Cooperation Within 5 Eyes

 The close relationship between GCHQ and NSA has become pretty evident over the years.
 This happened because of the government document releases coming out through official FOIA channels over the years.
 Both of these surveillance agencies are considered the most powerful throughout the globe.
 Moreover, they go back a long way in terms of historical ties.
 Therefore, their close relationship with each other should be no surprise.